VahidN/EFCoreSecondLevelCacheInterceptor/README.md

 This will put the the specified system's queries in cache.
 In this case calling the `Cacheable()` methods won't be necessary.
 If you specify the `Cacheable()` method, its setting will override this global setting.
 If you want to exclude some of the queries from this global cache, apply the `NotCacheable()` method to them.

-## Skip caching some of the queries
+## Skip caching of some of the queries

-To skip caching some of the system's queries based on their SQL commands set the `SkipCachingCommands` predicate:
+To skip caching some of the system's queries based on their SQL commands when you are putting the whole system in cache, set the `SkipCachingCommands` predicate:

 ```csharp
 namespace EFCoreSecondLevelCacheInterceptor.AspNetCoreSample